red-hat-data-services/NeMo-Guardrails/docs/index.md

 :link: about/overview
 :link-type: doc

-Learn about the NeMo Guardrails toolkit and its capabilities.
+Learn about the NeMo Guardrails library and its capabilities.
 :::

 :::{grid-item-card} Use Cases
 :link: about/use-cases
 :link-type: doc

-Browse the different use cases of the NeMo Guardrails toolkit.
+Browse the different use cases of the NeMo Guardrails library.
 :::

 :::{grid-item-card} How It Works
 :link: about/how-it-works/index
 :link-type: doc

-Learn how the NeMo Guardrails toolkit works.
+Learn how the NeMo Guardrails library works.
 :::

 :::{grid-item-card} Supported LLMs and Providers
 :link: about/supported-llms
 :link-type: doc

-Browse the LLMs and their providers supported by the toolkit.
+Browse the LLMs and their providers supported by the library.
 :::

 ::::

 ## Get Started

-Follow these steps to start using the NeMo Guardrails toolkit.
+Follow these steps to start using the NeMo Guardrails library.

 ::::{grid} 1 1 2 2
 :gutter: 3